 3. Fostering Gratitude

-Positive thinking fosters gratitude, which is the practice of recognizing and appreciating the good things in life.
+Positive thinking fosters gratitude, the practice of recognizing and appreciating the good things in life.
 By cultivating gratitude in relationships, individuals build a foundation of trust, respect, and mutual appreciation.
 Gratitude also promotes positivity, humility, and a sense of connection, enhancing overall relationship satisfaction.

 The Role of Emotional Intelligence in Building Strong Relationships